We Deal in Lead A Weird West Gunslinger Adventure Game

 High risk/high reward duels are a tradition for testing one’s mettle against another Gunslinger, whether from an opposed Order or a disgraced harrier, but never entered into lightly.

-Contesting who draws and fires first, each side rolls a HRT save (a gunslinger does not kill with their gun but kills with their heart):
+Contesting who draws and fires first, each side rolls a HRT save (a Gunslinger does not kill with their gun but kills with their heart):

-• If one side fails, the winner’s shot hits
+• If one side fails, winner hits.

-• If both fail, both shots hit
+• If both fail, both shots hit.

-• If both succeed, the lowest roll hits (highest HRT hits in a tie)
+• If both succeed, the lowest roll hits (highest HRT hits in a tie).

 Duels directly damage STR, bypassing Grit, and trigger a critical damage save.